alexlokshin/cloud-init/README.md

 * Username: `provisioner`
 * Password: `somepassword`

-* Add a configuration parameter for guestinfo: disk.enableUUID=TRUE
+* Add a configuration parameter for guestinfo: `disk.enableUUID` with the value of `TRUE`

 Save the template.
 Create a node template with more vCPUs and RAM.